Felix-Red/Hydroponics/README.md

 # Hydroponics Project Collaboration

-This repository contains files related to a hydroponics project, a collaborative effort between Belgium Campus University and Penn State University.
+This repository contains files related to a hydroponics project, a collaborative effort between Belgium Campus ITversity and Penn State University.
 Hydroponics, a subset of hydroculture, is an innovative method of growing plants without soil, using mineral nutrient solutions in a water solvent.

 The project, part of **ENGR 422** (Penn State) and **PRJ 381** (Belgium Campus), aims to design, fabricate, and test a functional prototype of a classroom demonstration kit.
 This kit is designed to educate middle school students on:
 1. The importance of proper nutrition,